Montevideo, Uruguay - Things to Do in Montevideo

 Insider Tips

-Learn basic Spanish phrases as English isn't widely spoken outside tourist areas, and locals greatly appreciate the effort to communicate in their language
+Learn basic Spanish phrases as English is not widely spoken outside tourist areas, and locals greatly appreciate visitors who make an effort to communicate in Spanish

 Explore Activities in Montevideo